mrkrumhausen/product-space/plays/scrum.md

-### Daily scrum / Standup
+### 2 Daily scrum / Standup
-**Attendees**: The Scrum Team, including shared resources and any interested parties: however, only Scrum Team members provide updates
+**Attendees**: The Scrum Team, including shared resources and any interested parties: however, only Scrum Team members provide updates.

-**Duration**: 15 minutes
+**Duration**: 15 minutes.

 **Frequency**: Every day of the Sprint

-**Objective**: Inspect and Adapt to further progress toward the Sprint Goal
+**Objective**: Inspect and adapt to further progress toward the Sprint Goal

+This meeting is also called a "daily stand-up" emphasizing that it needs to be a quick one.
+The stand up is the time to voice any concerns you have with meeting the sprint goal or any blockers